beautyjoy/beautyjoy.github.io/README.md

 Most pages can be updated simply by finding the file.
 Some pages are written in Markdown, which has a `.md` extension, but you can use HTML inside a markdown file.

 If you're editing a file and see an `{% include ... %}` tag, you'll find that content inside the `_includes/` directory.

+* All pages need to have "front matter", between the `---` to have them be processed.
+You can look at existing pages for an example.
+* If you add the item `published: false`, the page will not be displayed.
+This is useful for when working on draft content.

 ## Editing Shared Components